Rick Reynolds, LCSW

 • needs the approval of others.

-• focuses all energies on others, their problems, and getting their acceptance.
+• focuses all energies on other people's problems and getting their acceptance.

 • feels a need to threaten, manipulate, and beg in order to keep from being deserted.

-• says whatever will please or provoke, to get you what you need.
+• says whatever will please or provoke, to get them what they need.

-• lets others keep hurting you and never says anything.
+• lets others keep hurting them and never says anything about it.

 • consistently feels like a martyr.